Schryzon/Schryzon/README.md

 # 💫 Jay (Schryzon)
-I'm a passionate Cloud, DevOps, and Backend engineering enthusiast currently studying at **Universitas Mataram**, Indonesia.
+I'm a passionate Cloud, DevOps, and Backend enthusiast currently studying at **Universitas Mataram**, Indonesia.

 Currently have over **5 years of experience** (professional & non-professional combined) in Information Technology.